om3tcw/r/soundposts/readme.md

 You can do this using ffmpeg-normalize using the following function in powershell or command prompt: ffmpeg-normalize ".\%%~nxx" -nt peak -t -6 -c:a libvorbis -ext ogg -of .\output

-Or use Audacity to set the DB to -6 and export as .ogg (Or use this site if you're lazy https://www.audio2edit.com/normalize-audio)
+Or use Audacity to set the DB to :suiwhistle: and export as .ogg (Or use this site if you're lazy https://www.audio2edit.com/normalize-audio)

 ## Rare soundposts
 Raresoundposts work based on the chance you set in "chance": its percent based.